Choosing and designing examination

 Process for selecting and designing examination

-When designing examinations, the first thing you need to consider is what students should be able to do after completing the course and how they show it, what the central course content is and how you can evaluate that the students meet the intended learning outcomes.
+An engineer, teacher or architect who graduates from KTH needs to have demonstrated their skills and abilities in many different ways (orally, in writing, in groups and individually, in controlled and authentic environments).
+One of the first things you need to consider when designing an examination is what the students should be able to do after completing the course and how they are expected to show it, what the central course content is and how you can assess that the students meet the intended learning outcomes.

 Steps to define what should be examined and how the examination can be designed:

 - Define what the students are supposed to be able to do in order to pass the course by reflecting on what is described in the intended learning outcomes.

 - Clarify what it means to be able to show the knowledge and skills described in the intended learning outcomes - that is, specify what the meaning of the intended learning outcomes are in your course.

 - Define what is central to the course e.g. concepts that students MUST know and understand.

 - Identify key perspectives and common misunderstandings.

 - Consider how students demonstrate the knowledge and competencies required to pass the course.
 Be specific!
 Example: Being able to reflect on key principles in area Y is shown by first solving a given task and then explaining the solution's limitation in relation to factor X.

 - Apply appropriate tools to the examination

 To consider when choosing examination form